 1. Connect your USB flash drive and open Rufus.
 Next, click on the “Select” button and choose the Linux Mint Cinnamon ISO image.
 Now, just click on “Start”.
 You will get a few prompts so click on “Yes” and “OK” to continue the flashing process.

 2. After Rufus is done with flashing, close it.
-Now, plug the USB flash drive to the PC on which you want to install Chrome OS.
+Now, plug the USB flash drive into the PC on which you want to install Chrome OS.
 If you are installing Chrome OS on the same PC then keep it plugged in.

 6. Finally, move to the “Exit” tab and choose “Exit Save Changes“.
 Immediately, after that, start pressing the boot key again.
 You will be asked to choose your boot device.
 Select the “USB drive” and hit enter.